Western Animation: Rugrats

 says different! [launches a water balloon]

 Josh: I'm not scared of you!

-Acquired Situational Narcissism: In "Chuckie is Rich," Chas starts acting like a rich snob when he hits the jackpot.
+- Acquired Situational Narcissism: In "Chuckie is Rich", Chas starts acting like a rich snob when he hits the jackpot.
 Averted with Chuckie, though, who acts more or less like his usual self (albeit fancier dressed).
-Having "all the toys there are" (and what appears to be at least a 70-inch television) doesn't seem to make him any happier, and he keeps to himself at the wealthy day care center he attends (implying that he either isn't comfortable around or doesn't fit in with the other rich kids).
+Having "all the toys there are" (and what appears to be at least a 70-inch television) doesn't seem to make him any happier, and he keeps to himself at the wealthy day-care center he attends (implying that he either isn't comfortable around or tried and failed to fit in with the other rich kids).